armaank/wi-comms/README.md

 All simulations are written in MATLAB2019b

-The only requirement to run the program is the comms toolbox
+The only requirement to run the various scripts is the communications toolbox

 ### Project 1: Simple Wireless Link
 Simulating QAM, equalizing channels and error control coding